 Giardia and Dientamoeba Epidemiology and Disease

-A substantial amount of genetic diversity exists within the species.
+Substantial genetic diversity exists within the species.
 A host is usually infected with food or drink contaminated with cysts, but contact with an infected individual can also transmit the disease.
-Outbreaks have occurred in institutions where people live close together and where sanitation facilities are poor, as well as among people who work around sewage or other contaminated areas.
+Outbreaks have occurred in institutions where people live close together, where sanitation facilities are poor, and among people who work around sewage or other contaminated areas.
 A high incidence is also found in immunocompromised people.

-After the acute phase disease, patients may enter a chronic phase with intermittent episodes of loose stools along with normal stools and even constipation.
+After the acute phase of the disease, patients may enter a chronic phase with intermittent episodes of loose stools, normal stools, and even constipation.
 They may experience abdominal distention, flatulence, and belching.

-DIENTAMOEBA: Infections with this organism are seen worldwide as well but are more common among pediatric populations.
-There is a general lack of knowledge of this organism; the morphology can differ even within one individual, so it may well be underdiagnosed.
+DIENTAMOEBA: Infections with this organism are also seen worldwide but are more common among pediatric populations.
+There is a general lack of knowledge of this organism, and its morphology can differ even within one individual, so it may well be underdiagnosed.

-Since there is no cyst stage, the route of infection with Dientamoeba fragilis is not fully known, although it has been found to be transmitted together with helminth eggs such as Ascaris and Enterobius spp.
+Since there is no cyst stage, the route of infection with Dientamoeba fragilis is not fully known.
+However, it is transmitted with helminth eggs such as Ascaris and Enterobius spp.

 The most common symptoms include intermittent diarrhea, abdominal pain, nausea, and fatigue.